LLM-basedLegalCompliance/FSR/README.md

 ### Execution Instructions

-* Create a python environment with the packages listed in: FSR/Code/RQ1/requirement.txt
+* Create a python environment with the packages listed in: FSR/Code/RQ1/BERT/requirement.txt or FSR/Code/RQ1/GPT/requirement.txt
-* Open the environment and proceed to FSR main folder FSR/Code/RQ1
+* Open the environment and proceed to FSR main folder FSR/Code/RQ1/BERT or FSR/Code/RQ1/GPT
-* Set the path to data
 * Execute the code BERTbase.py
+* Set your OpenAI key in the GPT.py
+* Execute the code GPT.py

 ## Version History